 I signed up for the exchange program at the Inland University of Applied Science located in Evenstad, Norway.
 You probably have never heard of Evenstad, which makes perfect sense.
-The main reason for the existence of this village is the presence of this school.
+The main reason for the existence of this town is the presence of this school.
 Which is very small, with only approximately 200 students and 50 staff members!
 Evenstad is located along the river Glomma and about 3 hours driving north of Oslo.
-The closet bigger village/city is a 20 km drive, so getting groceries was a bit of a challenge.
+The closest bigger town is a 20 km drive, so getting groceries was a bit of a challenge.
 As most of the exchange students arrived here without a car.
 It was important to make friends, preferably local people who owned a car 🙂

 Spending time in nature

 I arrived in Norway the second week of August 2018, so I managed to still get a bit of summer weather.
 But it did not last long.
-Before I knew the winter already arrived.
-The first snow arrived already in October and I felt like a kid again.
+The first snow already arrived in October and I felt like a kid again.
 Growing up in The Netherlands I never experienced proper snow, the snow we get melts away in a matter of hours again.
 And here in Evenstad it just kept coming and coming.
 I had the time of my life!
 Making snow angels, head rolls, sledging down the hill.. and countless amount of snow fights.
 At the end of the exchange programs, just before Christmas, the temperatures dropped till -25 degrees Celsius, and I can proudly say that I survived it.
 I cannot say that I enjoyed those freezing cold temperatures, but I am happy I got to experience it.
 It was all part of living in Norway.

 Erasmus Exchange program